siavava/portfolio/content/projects/ai/76-logic.md

 staged files (`one_cell`, `rows`, `rows_and_cols`, `rules`) build the encoding up piece by piece for testing.
 A completed board is a satisfying assignment.

-**Local search.** The `SAT` solver is generic: it reads any CNF file, maps each variable to an index with a two-way dictionary, and starts from a random full assignment, flipping one variable at a time.
+The `SAT` solver is generic: it reads any CNF file, maps each variable to an index with a two-way dictionary, and starts from a random full assignment, flipping one variable at a time.
 [GSAT][gsat] and
 [WalkSAT][walksat] share a noise parameter (`threshold` $= 0.3$) and a flip budget (`max_iterations` $= 100{,}000$).
 On